SELoftus/100-days-of-code/log.md

 **Today's Progress**: Got the functionality of the quote generator working, including posting to Twitter with a hashtag included.

-**Thoughts**: Just need to get the formatting of the quote text the sizer I want it, then it's done.
+**Thoughts**: Just need to get the formatting of the quote text the size I want it, then it's done.

 **Link(s) to work**
 1.http://codepen.io/Sarah_Elle/pen/ENzwRm